ansible/awx/docs/workflow.md

 Job resources spawned by workflow jobs are needed by workflow to run correctly.
 Therefore deletion of spawned job resources is blocked while the underlying workflow job is executing.

 Other than success and failure, a workflow spawned job resource can also end with status 'error' and 'canceled'.
-When a workflow spawned job resource errors, all branches starting from that job will stop executing while the rest continue executing.
-Canceling a workflow spawned job resource follows the same rules.
+When a workflow spawned job resource errors, it is treated the same as failure.
+Canceling a workflow spawned job resource is also treated as a failure.
 If the unified job template of the node is null (which could be a result of deleting the unified job template or copying a workflow when the user lacks necessary permissions to use the resource), then the branch should stop executing in this case as well.

 A workflow job itself can also be canceled.
 In this case all its spawned job resources will be canceled if cancelable and following paths stop executing.